MaliniChatterjee/csx415_project/DEPLOY.md

 # this would copy the bms2 package which we need to deploy and execute
 ```

-# Alternate option copy the package from github
+# Option 3) Alternate option copy the package from github
 ```{package_creation, warning=FALSE, message=FALSE, echo=FALSE}

 #copy the package contents from github <URL>